 Since 2000 GDAE researchers have conducted policy-oriented research so that policy-makers and advocates can develop a more empirical-based understanding of the relationship between trade policy and global development.
-Our work has been focused in three areas.
+Our work has been focused in four areas.
 We have extensively analyzed the economic, social, and environmental impacts of the North American Free Trade Agreement in Mexico.
-We have also provided critical analyses of the proliferation of preferential trade agreements at the regional and bi-lateral level such as the now defunct Free Trade Area of the Americas; our current work involves assessing the macroeconomic effects of international trade and investment agreements, with special attention to employment and income distribution.
+We have provided critical analyses of the proliferation of preferential trade agreements at the regional and bi-lateral level, such as the now defunct Free Trade Area of the Americas; our current work involves assessing the macroeconomic effects of international trade and investment agreements, with special attention to employment and income distribution.
 Finally, we focus on negotiations at the World Trade Organization.
 To learn more about these specific areas of research and to download GDAE work see:

 Lessons from NAFTA: Since 2000, GDAE’s Globalization and Sustainable Development Program has carried out empirical research and analysis of the social, economic, and environmental impacts of the North American Free Trade Agreement on Mexico.
 The treaty succeeded in increasing trade and foreign investment, but that success has not translated into dynamic economic growth, job creation, or improvements in the standards of living of most Mexicans.
 The environmental costs of trade liberalization have also been high.